-"Comin' a day.
-Tip, an' we 'uns'U ride, too!
-A wagon an' a sharping stone an' treadle-foot that's fer we!"
+"Comin' a day, Tip, an' we 'uns'll ride, too!
+A wagon an' a sharping stone an' treadle-foot-that's fer we!"
 He nodded slyly to this dog.
-"We 'uns've found our fortune!"
+"We "uns' ve found our fortune!"

 He gazed after the rider disappearing into the distance.
 "But ye know, I think that 'un was the King that passed by jest now.
-I couldn't say fera certain, but mighl'a been.
+I couldn't say fer a certain, but might'a been.
 Looked a King t' me.
-Would ye not say.
-Tipper?
+Would ye not say, Tipper?
 Eh?
 Quite right, quite right.
 Looked a King.
 Maybe 'twas the King."
-The Sward and the Flam

 Pym glanced at his black dog sadly.
 "The gods be with him, poor King.
 Terrible thing.
 Terrible.
 His son snatched off like that.
-A terrible thing deed most foul, that.
-Didn't I say it.
-Tip?
+A terrible thing-deed most foul, that.
+Didn't I say it, Tip?
 A deed most foul."
-The tinker raised his voice to a shout and called after the rider, now just a speck in the road far away, "The gods be with ye.
-Sire!"
+The tinker raised his voice to a shout and called after the rider, now just a speck in pace; they clanged and rattled down the road to Askelon.